.

 occupation, illicit sanctions, and regime change have become currencies and

 orders of the day.
-One organization – North Atlantic Treaty Organization (NATO) – is
+One organization – the North Atlantic Treaty Organization (NATO) – is

 repeatedly, and very controversially, involved in some form or another in many of